chuongmep/revit-extractor/Readme.md

 ## Revit Extractor

-This is a library allow export native data from Revit file without Open Revit, it's useful for extract data from Revit file to another system.
+Revit Extractor is a library that allows you to export native data from Revit files without needing to open Revit.
+It’s particularly useful for extracting data from Revit files and integrating it into other systems.

 ![](./samples/background.png)

-## Requirement
+## Requirements

 - Make sure you have Revit installed on your machine.
 - Make sure you have Python installed on your machine version `3.9` or later.